xetus-oss/freeipa-pwd-portal/README.md

 docker-compose logs -f
 ```

-### 2. Make sure freeipa.local.xetus.com is resolvable to your localhost
+### 2. ensure freeipa.local.xetus.com is resolvable to your localhost

 For example, you can add something like the following to your
 `/etc/hosts` file:

 ```
-127.0.0.1   freeipa.local.xxetus.com
+127.0.0.1   freeipa.local.xetus.com
 ```

 ### 3. setup password portal pre-reqs in freeipa server